tkragholm/studyone/refactoring/IMPLEMENTATION_PROGRESS.md

    - Registry conversion logic can be tested independently
    - Models can be tested without registry dependencies

+## Lessons Learned from IND Registry Migration

+1. **Trait Implementation Conflicts**
+   - Discovered that trait implementations must be unique across the codebase
+   - Found conflicts when IndRegistry was implemented for Individual in both models/individual.rs and registry/ind/conversion.rs
+   - Resolution: Keep trait implementations in a single location (typically in the model files)

+2. **Value Conversion Issues**
+   - Encountered type conversion issues with LiteralValue from i32 in filter expressions
+   - Solution: Explicitly convert using LiteralValue::Int(i64::from(value)) rather than value.into()
+   - This clarified that some Into/From implementations are not available and require explicit conversion

+3. **Code Organization Patterns**
+   - Trait-based approach enables clearer separation of concerns:
+     - Register loaders focus on data access
+     - Model conversion traits handle data transformation
+     - Registry-specific traits (e.g., IndRegistry) define behavior for specific registries
+   - Integration between registers and the new trait system required careful handling of imports and dependencies

+4. **Import Management**
+   - Need to be vigilant about managing imports to avoid unused imports
+   - Refactoring can lead to redundant imports that must be cleaned up

 ## Remaining Challenges

 1. **Comprehensive Testing**
    - Need to verify all registry implementations work correctly
    - Integration tests must confirm compatibility with existing code
+   - Specifically need to test the IND registry with year filtering

 2. **Documentation Updates**
    - Update documentation to reflect the new architecture